Is Following Christ Difficult?

 – Temptations and Worldly Distractions:

 In today’s world, the constant pressures of materialism, consumerism, and the pursuit of personal success can easily shift people’s focus away from spiritual growth and following Christ’s teachings.
-When people are surrounded by these distractions, their attention tends to drift, preventing them from prioritizing Christ’s teachings and living a faith-centered life.
+When these distractions surround people, their attention tends to drift, preventing them from prioritizing Christ’s teachings and living a faith-centered life.

 – Lack of Understanding or Misinterpretation: